An Audience Of Swans

-Right as Rebecca finished her sentence her tablet vibrated.
-A small animation saying congratulations popped up onto her screen.
-Her tablet update and she had access codes to get into the second room.
+Right as Rebecca finished her sentence, her tablet vibrated.
+A small animation saying congratulations popped up on her screen.
+Her tablet updated had, and she had access codes to get into the second room.

 “I am grateful, but that does not mean that I am not mad.
 It was a stupid risk that happened to pay off.
 There was no certainty.”

 “Well, actually, we had good certainty.
 The only reason they got me to do the killing was because they could not get one of their own to do the job.
 Even if they wanted to, they would not have managed to kill either of us.
 There was too much bulletproof glass everywhere.”

 “Bring one more piece of logic to this argument, and let’s see what happens.”